-How Will NCSBN Decide on a New NCLEX?
+How Will NCSBN Decide on the Next Generation NCLEX?

 But that doesn’t mean it’s a certainty the group will make changes to the NCLEX.